 Even more amazing is that Hawkins wasn’t all that interested in wine when he started work on it in early 1990s (though, he says with a laugh, he has a nice cellar now).
 He knew a home winemaker, and wanted to learn more about what that involved, as well as to understand what grapes were being grown in upstate New York 20 years ago.
 His goal, he said, was to grow a couple of vines so he could pluck grapes from his bedroom window.
 Besides figure out computers.

 And, in those almost pre-Internet days, there weren’t many places to look.
-“Jancis Robinson’s Guide to Wine Grapes,” her first grape book, wasn’t published until 1996 and only had 800 entries.
+“Jancis Robinson ?s Guide to Wine Grapes,” her first grape book, wasn’t published until 1996 and only had 800 entries, an abridged version of a more expensive book that was almost impossible to find.
 Hawkins was on his own.

 “The sources were hard to come by, though I did eventually get decent references from Cornell,” he says.
 “And the first versions were a little inaccurate, and I got some comments on that.
 It was like working in the dark.
 But then it started to grow like topsy.”